Rush Limbaugh, having more fun than a human being should be allowed to have here from the subterranean depths of the EIB Southern Command.

 What was the point was it said nothing.

-Okay, then I then I didn't miss the point.
+Okay, then I didn't miss the point.

 I thought I missed the point.

-If you were asking what did he say, then it was a great Obama speech.
+Then it was a great Obama speech.

 I applaud you.

-Well, I applaud you too, because that is an interesting historical perspective.
+Well, I applaud you, too, because that is an interesting historical perspective.

 That black men had the right to vote before women did in this country.